Cloud SQL for PostgreSQL

 - Support for PostgreSQL client-server protocol and standard PostgreSQL connectors.

-- Automated and on-demand backups.
+- Automated and on-demand backups and point-in-time recovery.

-- Integration with Stackdriver logging and monitoring.
+- Integration with Google Cloud's operations suite logging and monitoring.

 Supported procedural languages